 The plants grow about 6 in. high, and have been recommended for edgings.
 For culture, see Annuals.

-A. Fls. large, with a S-lobed spot of yellow: lvs. obtuse, narrow.
+A. Fls. large, with an S-lobed spot of yellow: lvs.
+Obtuse, narrow.

 pulchélla, Torr.
 (Clintonia pulchélla, Lindl.).

 The lower lip more dilated and more deeply 3-lobed.
 The two divisions of the upper lip ovate-Ianceolate or oblong and strongly diverging.
 Calif.
 B.R.
 2?: 1909.
 R.H., 1861: 171.